brianklaas/blog/_drafts/2018-05-18-Using-Simple-Storage-Service-In-CFML.markdown

 ### Security and Control with S3

 S3, like most AWS services, provides a pretty amazing level of control through IAM.
 The ColdFusion documentation linked above explains how you can set access policies on files using native S3 support in CFML.
+CFML controls access to S3 folders and files within a S3 bucket via simple ACLs (access control lists).
+You can achive much finer-grained control via IAM.
 There are security and control features for accessing content in S3 that work outside of IAM, however.

+You can make it so that only requests from your application can access the files on S3.
 You can generate URLs pointing to files on S3 that expire after a specific date/time.
 You can rename files on the fly, so that you can store them with random hashes as file names for better security.
 You can restrict requests to files to specific IP address ranges.
 You can even upload files directly to S3 from a Web browser.

-All of these features require that you sign your requests with a HMAC-encoded version of the request and a set of IAM credentials, and then pass that signature in the HTTP call to S3.
+All of these features require that you sign your requests with a HMAC-encoded version of the request and a set of IAM credentials, and then pass that signature in a HTTP call to S3.

 This isn't a straightforward process, so I built a [S3 Request Signing utility component](https://github.com/brianklaas/ctlS3utils) and made it availble on GitHub.
 This utility component supports expiring URLs, changing the file name on the fly, specifying if the file should be accessed inline or as an attachment, and specifying the MIME-type of the file on a per-request basis.